ssi112/data-structures-algorithms/solving_problems.md

 	days = days + days in year1
 ```

-OOPS!
+OOPS! <br />
-Doesn't handle input dates in same month
+Doesn't handle input dates in same month <br />
-Doesn't handle cases where month2 < month1, but year2 is > year1
+Doesn't handle cases where month2 < month1, but year2 is > year1 <br />
-Need to check for leap years
+Need to check for leap years <br />

 Is there a simpler method?